simoninireland/verilisp/doc/implementation/tagbody.rst

 (Put another way, ``tagbody`` is basically a ``progn`` with the option to jump to arbitrarily-labelled places within it.)

-From this description, it should be clear that this machine /never exits/, unless there's some other mechanism that resets ``a`` to 0.
+From this description, it should be clear that this machine *never exits*, unless there's some other mechanism that resets ``a`` to 0.

 State machines in hardware